Top Educational Episodes

 A quick Google search will provide you with a list of highly recommended educational podcasts.
 However, we have found this is not enough.
 In situations where you want to listen to an exciting knowledge-filled episode in your free time, the names of the shows don’t cut it.
 This is where we come in.
 Together with the Repod community of listeners, we keep a curated list of the best educational episodes.
 These episodes are voted for by listeners who have been able to gauge the quality of content offered by these podcasts.
 Give one a listen.

-The list of the top 10 Educational episodes for February 2023 is compliled from Repod’s podcast app chart data.
+The list of the top 10 Educational episodes for June 2023 is compliled from Repod’s podcast app chart data.
 The list below is updated monthly, daily Educational charts can be found inside the app.

 - 1